Manila: Transportation

 Tutuban station, the central terminal of the Philippine National Railways, lies within Manila.
 Within Metro Manila, one commuter railway is in operation.
 The line runs in a general north–south direction from Tutuban (Tondo) toward the province of Laguna.
 The Port of Manila, which is located in the western section of the city on Manila Bay, is the largest and chief seaport of the Philippines.
 The Pasig River Ferry Service is another form of transportation.
 The city is also served by Ninoy Aquino International Airport, the country's main international airport and domestic air hub.

 Trolleys, hand-made human-powered metal handcarts operated by "trolley boys", transport people along sections of the PNR lines.
 This is a popular means of transportation because it is low-cost – roughly ₱10 or US$.20 per trip – and avoids traffic.
-Many trolley boy are homeless and live alongside the railroad line, which is actively used by passenger trains so collisions with passenger trains are a consistent danger, although casualties are rare.
-Trolley rides are unofficial and unregulated but tolerated by authorities.
+Many trolley boys are homeless and live alongside the railroad line, which is actively used by passenger trains, making collisions with passenger trains a consistent danger, although casualties are rare.
+The trolley rides are unofficial and unregulated but tolerated by authorities.

 Satellite navigation company TomTom ranked Manila as the second world's most-traffic-congested city in 2019.
 According to Waze's 2015 "Global Driver Satisfaction Index", Manila has the worst traffic worldwide.
 Manila is notorious for its frequent traffic jams and high densities.
-The government has undertaken several projects to alleviate the traffic in the city, some of which include the proposed construction of a new viaduct or underpass at the intersection of España Boulevard and Lacson Avenue; the construction of Skyway Stage 3, NLEX Connector, and Pasig River Expressway; the proposed LRT Line 2 West Extension Project from Recto Avenue to Pier 4 of Manila North Harbor; the proposed construction of the PNR east–west line through España Boulevard to Quezon City; and the expansion and widening of several national and local roads.
-These projects, however, had yet to make any meaningful impact by 2014, and the traffic jams and congestion continue.
+The government has undertaken several projects to alleviate the traffic in the city, some of which include the proposed construction of a new viaduct or underpass at the intersection of España Boulevard and Lacson Avenue; the construction of Skyway Stage 3, and NLEX Connector; the proposed LRT Line 2 West Extension Project from Recto Avenue to Pier 4 of Manila North Harbor; the construction of the North–South Commuter Railway (NSCR); the proposed construction of the PNR East–West line (MRT Line 8) through España Boulevard to Quezon City; and the expansion and widening of several national and local roads.
+These projects had yet to make any meaningful impact by 2014, and the traffic jams and congestion continue.

 The government, under its 2014 Metro Manila Dream Plan aims to address these urban transport problems.
 The plan is a list of short-term priority projects and medium-to-long-term infrastructure projects that will last up to 2030.

 Water and electricity

-Water services used to be provided by the Metropolitan Waterworks and Sewerage System (MWSS), which served 30% of the city; most other sewage was directly dumped into storm drains, septic tanks, and open canals.
-MWSS was privatized in 1997, which split the water concession into the east and west zones.
+Water services used to be provided by the Metropolitan Waterworks and Sewerage System (MWSS), which served 30% of the city.
+Most other sewage was directly dumped into storm drains, septic tanks, and open canals.
+MWSS was privatized in 1997, which split the water concession into east and west zones.
 Maynilad Water Services took over the west zone, of which Manila is a part.

-As of 2001, Maynilad Water Services provides the supply and delivery of potable water, and sewerage system in Manila but does not serve the southeastern part of the city, which belongs to the east zone that is served by Manila Water.
+As of 2001, Maynilad Water Services provides the supply and delivery of potable water, and sewerage system in Manila.
+The southeastern part of the city, which belongs to the east zone, is served by Manila Water.
 Electricity services are provided by Meralco, the sole electricity distributor in Metro Manila.